MockingbirdME/game_md/Dev's D20 version/core rules.md

 #### Basic Attack
 **Action Points:** 1
 **Stamina Cost:** 0
-Make a brawling attack or an attack with a readied melee weapon.
+Make an attack with a readied melee weapon.
 The character makes a *melee attack skill check* and applies the results.
 #### Bash
 **Action Points:** 1
 **Stamina Cost:** 1